openstack-archive/tripleo-docs/doc/source/index.rst

    Step that should only be run when choosing to use components from their stable branches rather than using packages/source based on current master.

-.. admonition:: Liberty
-   :class: liberty

-   Step that should only be run when installing from the Liberty stable branch.

 .. admonition:: Mitaka
    :class: mitaka